LHG Meat-A-Thon, Details for Restaurants and Grocery Stores

 What's the deal with the 100 samples?

-The HCBA will be hosting "The Meat-A-Thon Challenge" concurrently during this Festival, as both a fundraiser and a marketing stunt.
+The HCBA will be hosting "The LHG Meat-A-Thon Challenge" as a fundraiser.

 Assuming we get enough participating vendors, we will be selling a maximum of 100 Challenges - where each "competitor" will have to eat an item from participating booths.
 If less than 100 competitors sign up, this amount will be lowered.